 The Kakuma refugee camp was established in 1991 and is located 95km from Lokichoggio, a town at the Kenya-Sudan border.
 It is administered by the United Nations High Commissioner for Refugees (UNHCR) and falls under the jurisdiction of the Kenyan government.
 Kakuma, meaning “nowhere” in Swahili, has been controlled through the Department of Refugee Affairs (DRA) since the adoption of the Kenya Refugee Act of 2006.
 The refugee camp is connected with only a highway on the Kenyan northern corridor.

-At the first of May 2013, the total population in Kakuma was at 150,891, of which 49,767 were refugees of Somali origin.
-Another 44,395 were refugees from South Sudan.
-However, by the end of May, the camp’s population had already increased to 155,269 persons, according to a UNHCR official report.
+According to the UN Refugee Agency, as of May 2016, the total population in Kakuma was at 191,865, of which 54,553 were refugees of Somali origin.
+Another 100,380 were refugees from South Sudan.

 Humanitarian Aid and Governance Kakuma Refugee Camp is administered by the United Nations High Commissioner for Refugees (UNHCR).
 The UNHCR is assisted in its duties by a wide range of organizations, including World Food Program (WFP), International Organization for Migration (IOM), Lutheran World Federation (LWF), International Rescue Committee (IRC), Jesuit Refugee Services (JRS), National Council of Churches of Kenya (NCCK), Windle Trust Kenya (WTK), Film Aid International, and Salesians of Don Bosco in Kenya.